 ▲▲▲ German History Museum The ultimate swing through Germany’s tumultuous story.

-▲▲▲ Pergamon Museum World-class museum of classical antiquities on Museum Island, featuring the fantastic second-century B.C.
-Greek Pergamon Altar and frieze.
+▲▲▲ Pergamon Museum World-class museum of classical antiquities on Museum Island, partially closed through 2019 (including its famous Pergamon Altar).

 ▲▲ Memorial to the Murdered Jews of Europe Holocaust memorial with almost 3,000 symbolic pillars, plus an exhibition about Hitler’s Jewish victims.

 ▲▲ Unter den Linden Leafy boulevard through the heart of former East Berlin, lined with some of the city’s top sights.

 ▲▲ Neues Museum Egyptian antiquities collection (on Museum Island) and proud home of the exquisite 3,000-year-old bust of Queen Nefertiti.

 ▲▲ Gendarmenmarkt Inviting square bounded by twin churches (one with a fine German history exhibit), a chocolate shop, and a concert hall.